astronomer/astronomer-providers/README.rst

 - ``make stop`` - To stop all the containers
 - ``make clean`` - To remove all the containers along with volumes
 - ``make help`` - To view the available commands
+- ``make build-run`` - To build the docker image and then run containers

 Following ports are accessible from the host machine: